Glasgow Necropolis

 Glasgow Necropolis by Amanda Norman

-Glasgow Necropolis is situated upon a hill overlooking the city and the array of crosses, obelisks, tombs and statues is breath-taking.
+Glasgow Necropolis stands upon a hill overlooking the city.
+Furthermore, the array of crosses, obelisks, tombs, and statues is simply breath-taking.

 Glasgow Necropolis by Amanda Norman